What is Angelman syndrome?

 - treatment focuses on the behaviors associated the disorder

 There are no known risk factors for Angelman syndrome.
-In some cases, a family history may increase the chances of a baby having the disorder but the disease is rare, occurring in just 1 of every 10,000 people.
+In some cases, a family history may increase the chances of a baby having the disorder but the disease is rare.
 If you already have a child with Angelman syndrome or are concerned about a family history, talking with your doctor or a genetic counselor may be helpful.

 Are there medical complications associated with the disorder?